SUJENDRANJ/GTS-Case-Study/README.md

 # Employee Agreement Management System

 ## Description
-A React-based system to manage employee agreements.
+A React Application to manage employee agreements.
 It allows users to view, create, and delete agreements, with employee data stored and managed globally using React Context API.

 ## Features
 - View employee agreements